Best daily deals

 9.0

-Editor’s note: this Blue Yeti X review was updated on August 11, 2022, to update formatting, add an FAQ section, and include the JOBY Wavo POD as an alternative.
+Editor’s note: This Blue Yeti X review was updated on August 11, 2022, to modify the formatting and add a FAQ section.
+It was further updated on October 24, 2024, to include the Shure MV7+ as an alternative.

-• Streamers will love the Yeti X because it’s a relatively inexpensive setup for decent audio.
-Many of the competing options under $200 either require an interface, or just aren’t that good.
+• Streamers will love the Yeti X because it’s a relatively inexpensive setup with decent audio.
+Many competing options under $200 either require an interface or aren’t that good.

-• YouTubers will find that the Yeti X offers more control than the original Yeti, which is already in heavy use for voiceovers on the user-made content platform.
+• YouTubers will find that the Yeti X offers more control than the original Yeti, which is already heavily used for voiceovers on the user-made content platform.

 • Students looking to create podcasts, audio content, and other applications will find the Yeti X meets their needs without going too overboard on expenses.

-• Podcasters on a moderately strict budget will find a good ally in the Yeti X, as it’s less expensive than an interface and dedicated mic in many cases.
+• Podcasters on a moderately strict budget will find a good ally in the Yeti X, as it’s often less expensive than an interface and dedicated mic.

 What’s the Blue Yeti X like?